andersla/TerraShift/README.md

 # Terraform will create an ansible inventory file from the template `inventory-openshift-template`
 # terraform will insert master and node hostname and ipnumbers within the tag ${masters}, ${nodes}
+# If you want to add more parameters to inventory, please do so in file: `inventory-openshift-template`

 # in repo root directory: